Lramseyer/vaporview/README.md

 # Development Roadmap

-## Upcoming Release Release 1.3.1
+## Upcoming Release 1.3.1

+Updates:

+- Limit how far out the viewer can be zoomed out

 To do:

 - Port pender path to HTML5 canvas (previously used SVGs)
   - Improves text placement in multi bit-waveform renderer
   - Greatly improves scrolling/zoom experience
-  - Fixes issue where linear, steppedm and binary waveforms display a gap when zoomed in really far
+  - Fixes issue where linear, stepped, and binary waveforms display a gap when zoomed in really far

+- High DPI monitor support
+- Linear and stepped renderer

 See the [Changelog](https://github.com/Lramseyer/vaporview/blob/main/CHANGELOG.md) for more details